How to edit the directory?

 A vote is technically a comment (so all information above applies here, too) with some extra rules.

 When you vote, start your comment with the support or oppose words.
 After that, you can add any other comment, but the first word should be “support” or “oppose”.
 If you don’t use these words as the first word of your comment, your comment is not a vote, even if your comment supports or opposes the method.
-Also, if you +1 or -1 the method, it is not a vote, only the first word “support” or “oppose” in your comments are votes.
+Also, if you +1 or -1 the method, it is not a vote; only the first word “support” or “oppose” in your comments are votes.

-If you are somehow related to any of the authors of the method you are voting on, add a disclaimer to your vote what is your relation to the authors.
-(E.g., the author of the method is my wife; the first author of method was my boss between 2008 and 2016; I have a paper with the third author as co-author.)
+If you are somehow related to any of the authors of the method you are voting on, add a disclaimer to your vote about what is your relation to the authors.
+(E.g., the author of the method is my wife; the first author of the method was my boss between 2008 and 2016; I have a paper with the third author as co-author.)

 If you vote on a method, it is appreciated if you add some justification why you support or oppose the method.
 This is especially important, if you oppose a method.